Foods That Last a Long Time, 25 Years or More

 1. Dried Beans Last For 3-40 Years

-When stocking up on dried beans, make sure they come in an airtight bag or sealed container because, often, if you find them in large quantities, they will cost much more than if you were to buy them unpacked by the pound.
-These will cost extra because they are marketed to preppers rather than the broader public, like your regular dried beans that aren't packaged.
+When stocking up on dried beans, make sure they are in an airtight bag or sealed container.
+Often, if you find them in large quantities, they will cost significantly more than buying them unpackaged by the pound.
+These beans will be more expensive because they are marketed to preppers rather than the general public, unlike regular dried beans, which aren't packaged.

 If this is the situation in your area, purchase them in bulk, place them in vacuum-sealed bags, and include an oxygen absorbent before sealing them.